There are three types of people who legitimately access those services—and the web pages and information related to those services.

-How Can You Opt Out of Use and Disclosure of Your Information?
+How Can You Opt-Out of Use and Disclosure of Your Information?

 If you would like your Personal Information removed from our mailing list or database, please contact our Privacy Officer, Samir Bhatia at [email@example.com].
-In the event of any such removal, Brightleaf may retain copies of information for its archives.
+In the event of any such removal, Brightleaf may retain copies of the information for its archives.

 Access and Updating of Information